dikastillcoding/data-structures/README.md

 # Data Structures

-just a ugly code of data structures implementation, written in C++
+Just a ugly code of data structures implementation.